No Secrets In Sebum Oil: Sebum Defined

 Your topical moisturizers may advertise their success, but you ought to be aware about the effect of specific ingredients in many products.
 Alcohol-based products, such as a cleanser or a toner, can strip your skin of its natural oils.
 Similarly, synthetic fragrances dry out and irritate skin.
 Rather than piling on the chemicals, consider natural alternatives, such as lavender or tea tree oil to nourish your skin from within.

 The over-production of oil from sebaceous glands can cause oily hair.
 Meanwhile, the under-production of oil can mean that hair becomes brittle and dry.
 It seems that getting the perfect balance is a precarious task.
 But this doesn’t have to be the case.
 Understanding your hair and how it works is a key step in achieving sebum harmony.
 If you don’t get it under control the hair condition can be embarrassing and leave your hair unmanageable.
 There are various methods you can use to balance the oils in your scalp and revive your hair back to health.
 Whichever method you choose, make sure to do your research.
 Not all oily hair is the same.

-Whether you’re in need of an anti-sebum oil cream or an all-natural oil control shampoo, make sure to nourish your hair from within.
+Whether you’re in need of an anti-sebum oil cream or a natural oil control shampoo, make sure to nourish your hair from within.
 If you’re not sure where to start Maple Holistics offers a range of hair care products that can help with oily hair.
 Check out our Hydrate or Degrease shampoo and conditioners to find the right option for you!
 And if you’re not ready to switch out your hair routine just yet, why not add some sebum-balancing foods to your diet!
 Whatever your scalp condition, take the necessary steps to make sure your sebum is under control for healthy hair.